 Review of Blue Lake Golf Club

 For such a short course, Blue Lake will throw a lot at you and the course demands accuracy and precision to score well.
-You'll need to manage elevated tee boxes, uphill greens with raised fronts, dog legs, blind shots, a couple good risk reward opportunities, some challenging approach shots, contoured and sloping fairways that make finding an flat lie virtually impossible, and small postage stamp greens that are difficult to nail.
+You'll need to manage elevated tee boxes, uphill greens with raised fronts, dog legs, blind shots, a couple of good risk-reward opportunities, some challenging approach shots, contoured and sloping fairways that make finding a flat lie virtually impossible, and smaller than normal greens that are difficult to nail.
+Your round will feel like you're on a roller coaster ride!
 The good news is there are no bunkers or water.

-Blue Lake is an interesting layout with some good variety and each hole seems to offer at least one obstacle to keep you interested and focused.
+Blue Lake is an interesting layout with excellent variety and each hole seems to offer at least one obstacle to keep you interested and focused.
 There are also so fun holes like:

-The greens are mostly ovals and range from small to smaller and very difficult to hit and hold - you've got to come in high and bump and runs are tough because of the raised fronts.
-The greens were near perfect, about average speed, and true.
+The greens are mostly ovals and range from small to average.
+Over the last years, the superintendent has been working hard on making the greens larger.
+And when we played in May they were much larger then what we played over the past several years.
+They are still a tad difficult to hit and hold - you've got to come in high and bump and runs are tough because of the raised fronts.
+The greens were in good condition and run true but a little slow.
 Most have some slope but they are easy to read.

 Bottom line - fun and challenging holes, good conditions, and excellent value.

-Service is low key and laid back and the facilities are dated but functional.
-There is no practice range, putting green, cart service, or food except for a few snacks.
+Service is low key and laid back and country friendly.
+The facilities are dated but functional.
+There is a putting green but no driving range.
+Bring some food and water because there is no cart service or food except for a few snacks.